ansys/pystk/doc/source/api/ansys/stk/core/graphics/IVectorPrimitiveFactory.rst

 IVectorPrimitiveFactory
 =======================

-.. py:class:: IVectorPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.IVectorPrimitiveFactory

    object

    Render a vector in the 3D scene.
 A vector is defined by a source (given by a reference frame) and a direction (given by a vector).
 Length is auto-calculated or can be set separately.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IVectorPrimitiveFactory

 Overview
 --------